CarrieWANG1215/PowerBI-Projects/README.md

-# PowerBI_Projects
+# Visualization_Projects

 Contains the reports and dashboards of the practice projects.

-Show the ability to visualize data.
+Showing the ability to visualize data.